JeffreyZhuang/Autopilot-documentation/README.md

 # Mixer

-Converts control surface commands into PWM values and sends them to servos
+Converts control surface commands into PWM values (decides between rudder or ailerons) and sends them to servos

 # Navigation